Legal

 What happens if you breach duty of care?

-When it comes to general duty of care, it legally applies to employers, their staff, and anyone found on relevant business property.
-Therefore, there are serious consequences if you breach duty of care obligations.
+When it comes to general duty of care, it legally applies to employers, their workforce, and anyone found on relevant business property.
+Therefore, there are serious consequences if you breach duty of care.

 Employers could be held liable for negligence if a person faces serious harm or injury.
 Even if the breach was caused by another person - the employer holds overall responsibility for the failure.